PrimaveraDeveloper/lithium/ref/sdk-2.0/lithium-cli.md

 li list --deployments
 ```

-To list the known microservices that match a given search term (matching the service identifier and/or name):
+To list the known microservices that match a given search term (matching the service identifier, name or category):

 ```console
 li list --filter Notifications